YgorPerez/YgorPerez/README.md

 - 🔭 I am working on my back-end skills
 - 🔨 Developing my [portfolio]()
 - 🌱 Learning Next.js and C#
-- 👯 Looking forward in to contributing on open source
+- 👯 Looking forward in to contributing to open source
 - 👨‍🎓 I study in a vocational IT school here in Brazil
 - 📫 Where to find me: [Linkedin](https://www.linkedin.com/in/ygor-perez-de-oliveira/), perezygor@gmail.com, +55 (11) 94609-7335
 - 🎯 2022 Goal: Become a Fullstack Developer